Henry Bruère: Family

-The Bruere's eldest son, Richard Treat Bruere, went on to become a classicist, known for his specialized researching into the origins of the Metamorphoses by OvidTheir s Second son Geoffrey Munro Bruere became a market researcher for the railroad industry.
-In 1938, the Bruères announced the engagement of their daughter, Alison Treat Bruère to Harvard-educated law student, George Carnahan, son of the International Rubber Company's president.
-Alison made news at Vassar College the year before by protesting the presence of men in a theatre production by the Experimental Theater.
+The Bruere's eldest son, Richard Treat Bruere, went on to become a classicist, known for his specialized researching into the origins of the Metamorphoses by Ovid.
+Their Second son, Geoffrey Munro Bruere, became a market researcher for the railroad industry.
+In 1938, the Bruères announced the engagement of their daughter, Alison Treat Bruère, to Harvard-educated law student, George Carnahan, son of the International Rubber Company's president.
+Alison had made news at Vassar College the year before by protesting the presence of men in a theatre production by the Experimental Theater.
 Alison Bruère was the drama critic for The Vassar Miscellny, and went on to study law at Columbia.

 Henry Bruère's more radical sibling, Robert W. Bruère, was an advisor to former President Theodore Roosevelt when the latter was forming his National Progressive Party leading up to the Bull Moose convention.
 Robert Bruere was a member of the Socialist Party for two years, 1909 and 1910, but became disenchanted with Marxism after he decided it was not suited to the American experience.
 Nonetheless, he did attend the infamous Barrows' dinner of 1934, which was alleged to be the beginnings of an American socialist revolution during the Great Depression.
 Robert Bruere was also an early proponent of vocational education.
 Also removing to New York City from Missouri was Henry's sister, Mina Bruère, a feminist and banking executive in her own right.